yandexmobile/yandex-pay-classic-android/README.md

 - Yandex OAuth ID which can be obtained [here](https://oauth.yandex.ru/)

 ## Installation
-The library is located on Maven Central repository.
+The library is located in Maven Central repository.
-- Add `mavenCentral()` as a dependency source to your android project:
+- Add `mavenCentral()` as a dependency repository to your android project:
 ```gradle
 allprojects {
   repositories {